Accelize/apyfal/docs/getting_started.rst

         # Start the accelerator:
         # In this case a new cloud instance will be provisioned credential passed to
         # Accelerator as host
-        # Note: This step can take some minutes depending your CSP
+        # Note: This step can take some minutes depending on CSP
         myaccel.start()

         # Process data:
-        # Define witch file you want to process and where they should be stored.
+        # Define witch file to process and where they should be stored.
         myaccel.process(file_in='/path/myfile1.dat', file_out='/path/result1.dat')
         myaccel.process(file_in='/path/myfile2.dat', file_out='/path/result2.dat')
         # ...
 It is possible to process any number of file